 For over 25 years this MA has been actively interrogating the way the mediated world works.
 Discover the many roles of media and communications in your life and identity, across institutions and organisations and into wider cultures and societies through this pioneering programme.

-The MA Multilingualism, Linguistics and Education is an applied linguistics programme with an emphasis on both linguistic and cultural diversity, which provides a solid understanding of key theoretical and practical issues in multilingual and intercultural educational settings.
+The MA Multilingualism, Linguistics and Education is an applied linguistics programme with an emphasis on both linguistic and cultural diversity.
+It provides a solid understanding of key theoretical and practical issues in multilingual and intercultural educational settings.

 The MA Music advances your exploration of today’s music in all its complexity.
 From a range of stimulating pathways, you choose one that best suits your interests.
 Modules are shared across pathways, and are rooted in academic and practice-based research.